 Why is OHIO NORTHERN OFFERING SUCH A PROGRAM?

 The current economic downturn has created unprecedented financial challenges for all sectors of higher education, including the private nonprofit sector, leading many to believe that the old ways of operating and managing are inadequate.
 We believe that the conventional high tuition and high financial aid model embraced for decades by most private colleges and universities is not working today and is no longer sustainable as the economy resets to a new normal.
 Despite this financial turbulence, ONU Law remains academically strong and focused on exceptional outcomes.

 What prompted the TIMING OF THIS IMPORTANT DECISION?

 ONU Law is well-positioned to make such a bold move now because it is operating from a position of strength in so many areas.
 ONU Law consistently attracts well-qualified students and has experienced incredible recent success, including:

-- Consistently strong first-time bar passage rates – with 100 percent passing in February 2013
+- Consistently strong first-time bar passage rates – No. 1 for overall passage on Feb.
+2014 exam

 - Nationally recognized innovative legal education with the lowest private law school tuition in Ohio